uchicago-computation-workshop/Fall2019/10-10_Big Data In Medicine/README.md

 ###  featuring Jeremy Greene (Johns Hopkins), Andrey Rzhetsky and James Evans (University of Chicago)

 The [Computation Workshop](https://macss.uchicago.edu/content/computation-workshop) at the University of Chicago cordially invites you to attend an unique workshop on the topic of Big Data in Medicine, including renowned historian of medicine Jeremy Greene and a distinguished University of Chicago faculty panel.
-Please note an unusual time for this week's event.
+Please note the unusual time for this week's event.

-###Thursday, 10/10 </h4>
+### Thursday, 10/10
-###4-5:20 PM </h4>
+### 4-5:20 PM
-###Stevanovich Center for Financial Mathematics 112 </h4>
+### Stevanovich Center for Financial Mathematics 112
-###5727 S. University Ave. </h4>
+### 5727 S. University Ave.

 *A light reception will follow the event.*